MarzzApp/Uberschall/README.md

-# Uberschall
+# Überschall (supersonic)
- Hella lightweight and customizable logger system for node
+ Hella lightweight and informative logging system for node